Labradoodle Socialization is Very Important

 Labradoodles need to have their ears cleaned regularly

 Grooming Labradoodle Ears (underside)

-Pull all hair from the ear canal and shave the underside of ear near ear canal.
-To pull out hair, you can use your fingers, tweezers or ask your vet for a pair of hemostats.
+Pull all hair from the ear canal and shave the underside of the ear near the ear canal.
+To pull out hair, you can use your fingers, tweezers, or ask your vet for a pair of hemostats.
 Just grab and pull.
 Inner ears should be kept clean, and the hair around the ear canal should be shaved away.